patrialyx/CNN/README.md

 # Baseline-Model-on-image-sentiment-analysis
-Sentiment analysis on multimodal media (memes)
+*Note that the models uploaded are not complete or final due to privacy issues* Sentiment analysis on multimodal media (memes)

 Organised by SemEval-2019, an international workshop on Semantic Evaluation, the Memotion Dataset of 8K annotated memes with human